Lapidis2/React_App/README.md

 - Navigate to the location `src/docs`.
 Create a `.yaml` file.
 - Write your documentation in the file.
- No need to set up Swagger-related things in `server.ts` again.
+ No need to set up Swagger-related things in `server.ts` again. :smile:
- :smile:You must know that YAML strictly follows indentation
+ You must know that YAML strictly follows indentation
-### Deployed_link: :smile:
+### Deployed_link:
 ## Licensing
 [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the [LICENSE](LICENSE) file for detail